SPF Settings

 Authorized Senders

 The Authorized Senders table lists all SPF directives currently configured for your domain, in the order they are evaluated.
+Configure which domains and services are authorized to send email on behalf of your domain.
 You can reorder directives by dragging rows.

 | Column | Description |